LipSurf/plugins/chrome-extension/README.md

 TODO
 ===

-* production mode -> PluginBase gets changed to main__pluginbase and it's not from the mangler -- make page/main not get mangled because it deals with content scripts

 * delay needs to get reset when fresh shits come in
 * on startup in main -- special fetch for store needs to occur, otherwise the simple fetch from local and remote storage can be used in options.ts
 * stop goes to top of page